robertsglow/Sales-Performance-Analysis/README.md

 **Problems Statement**

-1. This Analysis was carried out in order to know the country which recorded the highest Revenue, and to know the days when sales are high
+1. This Analysis was carried out in order to know the country which recorded the highest Revenue, and to know the days when sales are at their peak.
 2. To know